How to modify your Pilates practice for back pain.

 You shouldn’t experience pain during your practice.
 Your muscles may be sore a day or two after a workout but it should be a good kind of soreness.
 If you wake up thinking hello muscles rather than what the heck did I do, you’re on the right track.

-2/ Intensity: Low or moderate intensity workouts are good to do.
+2/ Intensity: Do low or moderate intensity workouts.

-You don’t have to push yourself to an extreme to get the benefits of working out.
-A level 1 class with modifications for the more demanding exercises will avoid putting unnecessary strain on your body and still give you the benefits.
+You don’t have to push yourself to get the benefits of working out.
+A level 1 class or modifying advanced exercises will avoid putting unnecessary strain on your body and still give you the benefits.

 Reduce the repetition of movements and/or the length of your practice to reduce the demand on your body.
 A few repetitions done well is better than a lot of repetitions done in poor form.

-4/ Avoid loaded spinal flexion and loaded spinal rotation exercises.
+4/ Avoid, modify or limit: Loaded spinal flexion and rotation exercises.

 - Rollup and Neck Pull